Speaking of HealthWhat to do about dry skinSeptember 22, 2023

-In anticipation of the upcoming harvest season, it's important for those in the farming community to be well prepared and safe.
-Long hours, powerful machinery and isolated jobs all make the risk of farm-related injuries, which can often be fatal, quite high.
+During harvest season, it's important for people involved in agriculture to be well-prepared and safe.
+Long hours, powerful machinery and isolated jobs increase the risk of farm-related injuries and fatalities.
 However, remembering a few dependable safety practices and picking up a new tip or two can help you avoid a serious accident.

-Stay rested.
-Being overtired creates an impaired mental state comparable to intoxication.
+Being overly tired creates an impaired mental state comparable to intoxication.
 Most farmers wouldn't consider operating their equipment while drunk, but many still work 20-hour days during fall harvest.
 Don't sacrifice your well-being for the sake of efficiency.

 Did you know?

-- Uncontrolled bleeding to the arms and legs can be managed with direct pressure and tourniquets.
+- Uncontrolled bleeding in the arms and legs can be managed with direct pressure and tourniquets.

-- Uncontrolled bleeding to the torso junctional locations (groin, shoulder, armpit and neck) can be managed with direct pressure or wound packing.
+- Uncontrolled bleeding in the torso junctional locations — groin, shoulder, armpit and neck — can be managed with direct pressure or wound packing.

 Keep a first aid kit with a tourniquet close by — in your truck, combine or both.

 Harvest season is a memorable time filled with hard work and family tradition.
-But it can also be a dangerous time if you don't take the proper precautionary measures.
-Keep the aforementioned tips in mind to stay safe, healthy and happy on the farm and in the field.
+But it also can be a dangerous time if you don't take the proper precautionary measures.
+Keep these tips in mind to stay safe, healthy and happy on the farm and in the field.